0x1DOCD00D/PLANE/README.md

 ## License

-PLANE is released under the MITLicense – see [LICENSE](LICENSE) for details.
+PLANE is released under the Apache License – see [LICENSE](LICENSE) for details.

 ## Contact